scramjetorg/platform-docs/dictionary.md

 ### LifeCycle Docker Adapter (LCDA)

 One of the [supervisor's](#supervisor) components.
-LCDA is an interface that inheritates from [IlifeCycle](#ilifecycle-ilc), it is responsible for communication with Docker:
+LCDA is an interface that inherits from [IlifeCycle](#ilifecycle-ilc), it is responsible for communication with Docker:

 - accepts stream with sequence from [LCC](#lifecycle-controller-lcc),
 - creates an image of [prerunner](#prerunner),